benbusby/farside/README.md

 | [Rimgo](https://codeberg.org/video-prize-ranch/rimgo) | View photo album | https://farside.link/rimgo/a/H8M4rcp
 | [Scribe](https://sr.ht/~edwardloveall/scribe/) | View Medium post | https://farside.link/scribe/@ftrain/big-data-small-effort-b62607a43a8c

+Farside also accepts URLs to "parent" services, and will redirect to an appropriate front end service, for example:

+- https://farside.link/https://www.youtube.com/watch?v=dQw4w9WgXcQ will redirect to a [Piped](https://github.com/TeamPiped/Piped) or [Invidious](https://github.com/iv-org/invidious) instance
+- https://farside.link/reddit.com/r/popular will redirect to a [Libreddit](https://github.com/spikecodes/libreddit) or [Teddit](https://codeberg.org/teddit/teddit) instance
+- etc.

 ## How It Works

 The app runs with an internally scheduled cron task that queries all instances